samvera-deprecated/hydra-collections/README.md

   ...
   def to_solr(solr_doc={}, opts={})
     super(solr_doc, opts)
-    index_collection_pids(solr_doc)
+    index_collection_ids(solr_doc)
     return solr_doc
   end
 end
 ```

 Any items that include the `Hydra::Collections::Collectible` module can look up which collections they belong to via `.collections`.
-The `index_collection_pids` puts the pids of all associated collections into the `collection` facet.
+The `index_collection_ids` puts the ids of all associated collections into the `collection` facet.

 ### Make the Collection show as a facet in your CatalogController